Chernihiv Oblast: History

 Chernihiv Oblast was created as part of the Ukrainian Soviet Socialist Republic on 15 October 1932.

 The capital city of Chernihiv has known human settlement for over 2,000 years, according to archaeological excavations.
 Chernihiv Oblast comprises a very important historical region, notable as early as the Kievan Rus' period, when the cities of Chernihiv and Novhorod-Siverskyi were frequently mentioned.
 The city of Chernihiv was the second most important Ukrainian city during the Rus' period of Ukrainian history, often serving as a major regional capital.
 Danylo of Chernihiv wrote of his pilgrimage to Jerusalem during this era.
 The region at various times was ruled by the Kievan Rus', Mongol Empire, Lithuania, Poland and Russia.
 Numerous tragic events have taken place in the region, such as the Battle of Kruty and the Koriukivka massacre.
 During World War II, the province was occupied by Germany in 1941–1943.

-During the 2022 invasion of Ukraine, Chernihiv Oblast was one of the first regions where Russian and Ukrainian forces clashed.
-On 4 April 2022 Governor of Chernihiv Oblast Vyacheslav Chaus stated that the Russian military had left Chernihiv Oblast, but that it had planted mines in many areas.
-On 4 and 5 April 2022 units of the State Border Guard Service of Ukraine retook control of their border crossing in Chernihiv Oblast.
+During the 2022 invasion of Ukraine, the oblast was one of the first regions where Russian and Ukrainian forces clashed.
+On 4 April 2022, Governor of Chernihiv Oblast Vyacheslav Chaus said that the Russian military had left, leaving mines planted in many areas.
+On 4–5 April 2022, units of the State Border Guard Service of Ukraine retook control of their border crossing.
+Since the Russians left, the Russian Federation has been constantly shelling the border areas of the oblast.
+Chernihiv Oblast is one of the oblasts that suffer the most from unmanned aerial vehicles.